LearnVueCo/learnvue/content/articles/vue-firebase-authentication.md

 ## Creating a Navigation Bar

 To make it easy for us to get around the different pages of our app, let’s add some different links to our App.vue file.
-For this, we’ll use the `&lt;router-link&gt;` element of Vue Router.
+For this, we’ll use the `<router-link>` element of Vue Router.

 Since our `App.vue` file contains our router view, this navigation section will be available across all the different pages of our app.